 - SIT Study Abroad Gear

 Zed McGladdery, Academic Director

-Zed McGladdery received his BProc in law from the University of Natal, his higher diploma in education (postgraduate) from the University of South Africa, and his honors degree in African studies at the University of Cape Town.
-Born in Zimbabwe, and having lived in South Africa for twenty years, he has experienced the change from colonialism to democracy, and is deeply invested in the subcontinent.
-His work experience includes teaching "street law" to homeless orphans, high school English (as a first and second language), and accounting and business economics.
-He also managed a socioeconomically disadvantaged school at Simon's Town as deputy principal.
-He has published on the topics of host-student interactions in study abroad and teaching racialization in study abroad and presented at the International Education South Africa Conference.
-He has recently volunteered with African Health Placements, a nonprofit that places medical practitioners in underserved communities, assisting with their orientation program.
-Zed worked with the SIT Cape Town program from 1995 to 2006 and has served as the academic director of the SIT Public Health program since fall 2006.
+Zed McGladdery received his BProc in law from the University of Natal, a higher diploma in education (postgraduate) from the University of South Africa, and an honors degree in African studies at the University of Cape Town.
+Born in Zimbabwe, and having lived in South Africa for twenty years, he has experienced the change from colonialism to democracy firsthand and is deeply invested in the subcontinent.
+His teaching experience includes courses on "street law" for homeless orphans, high school English (as a first and second language), and accounting and business economics.
+Zed also served as deputy principal at a socioeconomically disadvantaged school at Simon's Town, South Africa.
+His education abroad publications focus on host-student interactions in study abroad and teaching racialization, and he has presented at the International Education South Africa Conference.
+Zed recently volunteered with African Health Placements, a nonprofit that places medical practitioners in underserved communities, assisting with their orientation program.
+Zed worked with the SIT Cape Town program from 1995 to 2006 and has served as the academic director of the SIT Community Health and Social Policy program since fall 2006.

 Clive Bruzas, PhD, Academic Coordinator